bike-grid-now/bike-grid-monorepo/README.md

 <img src='packages/site/src/static/assets/event_banner.jpg'><br>

 This directory contains the code for the website of Bike Grid Now, a group advocating for a bike grid in Chicago.
 This website is open source (licensed under the MIT license) and created by volunteers.
-Pull requests are welcome.
+Pull requests are welcome!

 ## Getting Started